blacksunshineCoding/whirl/README.md

 	$options['finalImageAlignH'] = 'center'; // horicontal align if cropped (left/center/right)
 	$options['finalImageAlignV'] = 'center'; // vertical align if cropped (top/center/bottom)
 	$options['backgroundColor'] = '255,255,255'; // color of the base image behind all blended images (rgb values/transparent)
+	$options['blendMode'] = false; // blend modes which graphic programs like photoshop use (for options see blend modes below)
 	$options['blendOpacity'] = 'default'; // opacity of the single images when blended (range from 0 to 100; default is 100 divided by quantity)
 	$options['alphaBlendMode'] = 'normal'; // normal, replace, overlay; alpha blending mode (imagelayereffect)
-	$options['realMultiply'] = false; // multiplies the images in the way photoshop does
 	$options['effectList'] = 'grayscale,negate'; // effects in a comma-seperated list, values see below
 	$options['effectBrightnessLevel'] = 100; // level for the brigthness effect (-255 to 255)
 	$options['effectContrastLevel'] = 50; // level for the contrast effect (-100 to 100)